TheEmpty/lci-gateway/README.md

 **Disclaimer:** Not officaily supported.
 Developer(s) not associated with the LCI brand or company.

-This has panics and may not support all types of devices.
+This may not support all types of devices.
 Check out the current supported items in `examples/` which can be ran for ex: `cargo run --example dimmers`

 Currently supported:
 * All: label, "online" state